billzyj/repacss-benchmarking/docs/quickstart.md

 ## Next Steps

-- Read the [Power Profiling Guide](power_profiling.md) for detailed information about power monitoring capabilities
+- Use [`Repacss-power-profiling`](https://github.com/billzyj/Repacss-power-profiling) to collect and analyze power data for your runs
-- Check the [Analysis Guide](analysis.md) for information about analyzing power data
+- Check the [Analysis Guide](analysis.md) for information about analyzing benchmark data (and external power data)
 - See [Troubleshooting](troubleshooting.md) if you encounter any issues
 - Explore the example notebooks for more advanced usage scenarios